quality-antech/Gamdom/README.md

 # How to run tests:

 * Run command `npm run play:api` to execute the api tests
+* Run command `npm run play:ui:headed` to execute the UI tests with Chrome and Firefox headed browser
-* Run command `npm run play:ui:tests` to execute the UI tests
+* Run command `npm run play:ui:headless` to execute the UI tests with Chrome and Firefox headless
 * Run command `npm run play:ui:debug` to open the UI mode

 ## More scripts can be found under the package.json file